Update: March 3, 2021

 While in Lincoln the Corsair was accessible to many young aviators during this time.
 However, the lack of a canopy and vandals took their toll early on the airplane.
 Several local children volunteered their time to repaint it in 1965, covering all markings on the exterior.

-In April 1972, the airplane was loaded up on a U.S. Army trailer and made ready for shipment to the Pima County Air Museum in Tucson, AZ., reportedly being traded for an F-84 jet fighter.
-But instead of being trucked down to Arizona, the plane ended up in the yard on North 14th street.
+In April 1972, the airplane was loaded up on a U.S. Army trailer and made ready for shipment to the Pima County Air Museum in Tucson, AZ., reportedly being traded for a F-84 jet fighter.
+But instead of being trucked down to Arizona, the plane ended up in the yard on North 10th street.
 It sat there for another two years, when it was again loaded up on a trailer and moved, the exact whereabouts unknown.
-Lincoln Parks did finally receive a plane in trade for the corsair, an F9F Cougar, Bu No 146416, a Navy training plane.
-This went on display in Pioneers Park in Lincoln for a few years, but it apparently sat in the storage yard and never put in the park. (see photo below of Bob Miller in front of the airplane, photo credit Lincoln Journal Star around 1978).
+Lincoln Parks did finally receive a plane in trade for the corsair, a TF9J Cougar, Bu No 146417, a Navy training plane.
+This airplane was supposed to go on display in Pioneers Park in Lincoln for a few years, but it apparently sat in the storage yard and never put in the park. (see photo below of Bob Miller in front of the airplane, photo credit Lincoln Journal Star around 1978).
 I’d like someone to prove me wrong and send me photos of it in the park.

 During 1976, just 4 years later, Brigadier General Robert Raisch of the 4th MAW, discovered the airplane resting in the gunnery range in Yuma, AZ.
 How the plane managed to get from Lincoln to Yuma is a story waiting to be told.